REFFLY: Melody-Constrained Lyrics Editing Model: Details

 \paragraph{Construct Input Data} We use ChatGPT 3.5 to rephrase sentences either trivially or non-trivially (50\% vs. 50\%).
 Trivial rephrasing changes only a few words without altering the sentence structure.
 The \textbf{rephrased lyric} is then used as the input for revision module training.
 Additionally, we provide \textbf{instructions} to better guide LLMs revise lyric that better align with melody.
 The instructions contain information about 1) the phoneme of each word sourced from the CMU pronunciation dictionary, 2) the number of syllables in both the original and rephrased sentences, and 3) guidelines for modifying the lyric drafts, such as making the sentence shorter or longer.

 \paragraph{Generate Pseudo Music Constraint} The final piece of input data is \textbf{music constraint}.
 Due to the lack of melody-aligned data, we generate a pseudo music constraint for lyric dataset, independent of its melody.
 This approach addresses both the scarcity and copyright issues associated with aligned data.
 We assume that the lyrics in the training data exhibit good prosody and are singable. we assign a special token, symbolizing a pseudo note, to each syllable in the sentence (singability assumption).
 If the syllable associated with the special token occupies the stress position of a prominent word, the token denotes an prominent note, otherwise it represents a less prominent note (good-prosody assumption).
+This way, we ``back-translating" (\cite{Ou2023Songs}) the pseudo music constraint from pure lyric-side data.

 \paragraph{Assemble Output Data} The \textbf{original lyric}, prior to rephrasing in the first step, is used as the output for revision module training.
 Additionally, we craft an "\textbf{explanation}" paragraph help LLMs revise the lyric by breaking down the revision task into multiple simpler sub-tasks ( more detail see Figure \ref{fig:traing}).